bokulich-lab/RESCRIPt/README.md

 RESCRIPt will be installable as conda package in the near future.
 In the meantime, we provide a source installation.

-First create a conda environment and install relevant dependencies:
+First create a conda environment and install relevant dependencies (you can skip this step and install RESCRIPt in a conda environment containing QIIME 2 2020.2+, which should contain the necessary dependencies/versions):

 ```
 conda create -y -n rescript